 The "mascot of the north" - the White-throated Sparrow, a widespread breeder in the Adirondacks, also returns in April.

 Amphibian species also come alive in mud season with the beautiful Spring Peeper chorus heard on warm evenings.
 Wood Frogs can be heard quacking in vernal pools!

 Late April is my family's favorite time to camp in a lean-to along the shores of Long Lake.
 Once the ice is out, we put our boat in.
 Summer residents and tourists are not yet here, so the north end of 14-mile Long Lake is extremely quiet.
 There are no biting insects and the leaves are not out, so you can see all the returning birds.
 It is a lovely, peaceful time to camp and hike.
 The nocturnal sounds are gorgeous – Northern Saw-whet Owls toot (sounds like a truck backing up!), Barred Owls hoot, Common Loons give their haunting calls, Ruffed Grouse drum (sounds like an engine starting), Wilson's Snipes make their ghostly sounds, and American Woodcocks "peent."

 April is certainly not the cruelest month!
 On the contrary, for wildlife enthusiasts, it is one of the most exciting months of the year!

 Adirondack Birding Festival

 If you would like to visit the Adirondacks during the height of the breeding bird season, Hamilton County is sponsoring the 11th Annual Adirondack Birding Festival on June 12, 13, and 14.
 There are three days of field trips, a social dinner cruise Friday night on the W.W.
-Durant on Raquette Lake, and a keynote presentation at the Adirondack Museum on Saturday afternoon.
+Durant on Raquette Lake, and a keynote presentation at the Adirondack Experience, The Museum on Blue Mountain Lake on Saturday afternoon.
 I hope you can make it!